Awale-Abdi/Time-Series-Forecasting-Excel/README.md

 Outputs/
 ```

-Review the forecasting workbook and supporting documentation to explore the complete analytical workflow.
+Review the forecasting workbook and supporting documentation to explore the complete analytical workflow and replicate the contents of the Outputs folder.

 ## 📬 Contact